 Scottish Rowing is the governing body for rowing in Scotland and is a company limited by guarantee.

-Its operation is governed by the Companies Act of 2006 and by its Memorandum and Articles of Association and its Operating Practices Document.
-It is responsible for the development of rowing in Scotland, both indoor and on the water.
+Its operation is governed by the Companies Act of 2006 and by its Articles of Association and its Operating Practices Document.
+It is responsible for the governance and development of rowing in Scotland, both indoor and on the water.

 There are 29 affiliated clubs with an estimated total membership of around 2,500.